 Lunchtime Talks

-Several times per semester, the Philosophy Department hosts a "Lunchtime Talk," where a member of the department, faculty or graduate student" presents a work-in-progress.
+Several times per semester, the philosophy department hosts a "Lunchtime Talk," where a member of the department, faculty or graduate student" presents a work-in-progress.
 Department members have a chance to share ideas with pizza, fruit, and snacks provided by the department.

-Recent Lunch Time Talks
+Recent Lunchtime Talks

 Spring 2025